Watch this short film made by the school to find out more about 2016's project.

 Leaving school can be challenging for all young people, but for those with SEND, it can be particularly daunting.
 We aim for this work to not only support them in their own development, but also help their families and teachers in being optimistic and courageous about their futures.

-In 2017-18 we are changing the format of this project to create a touring theatre production.
-Young actors will visit other SEN settings, universities and community settings in the North-East region as part of a programme of activity including teacher / practitioner CPD and peer-led workshops for young people.
+In 2017-18 we are changed the format of this project to create a touring theatre production.
+Young actors will visited other SEN settings, universities and community settings in the North-East region as part of a programme of activity including teacher / practitioner CPD and peer-led workshops for young people.

 Unlocking Potential uses drama to bring class topics to life, using live experiences led by professional drama facilitators to support pupils to engage with the topic in an emotional and empathetic way.